CHA accelerates health innovation by connecting academia and medicine.

 UIC faculty and clinicians from OSF HealthCare may apply for grants through the Community Health Advocacy (CHA) partnership.
 Proposed projects should focus on the social and community health needs of the Chicagoland area.

 CHA accepts proposals twice annually – in the spring and fall.
 Projects are vetted by experts from UIC and OSF HealthCare.
-Selected projects will receive one year of funding up to $100,000 with the option to reapply for additional funding after the project is successfully completed.
+Selected projects will receive one year of funding up to $75,000 with the option to reapply for additional funding after the project is successfully completed. *The CHA program caps total funding for any project at $75,000.
+No single organization can receive more than 70% of the total budget, though project budgets should still aim for a 50/50 split between UIC and OSF HealthCare.

 To be considered for funding, projects should incorporate one of the three bulleted themes within the five focus areas below: